-The HiBy R6 Pro is the next generation of the company’s original R6 flagship media player with enhanced low-impedance output power priced at $799.
+This is a review of the new HiBy R6 Pro which is the next generation of the company’s original R6 flagship media player with enhanced low-impedance output power.
+It is priced at $799.

-Disclaimer: The HiBy Music R6 Pro was sent to us a sample in exchange for our honest opinion.
+Disclaimer: This was a sample that was sent in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or status.
 We thank HiBy Music for this opportunity.

-To learn more about HiBy Music reviews on Headfonics you can click here.
+To learn more about HiBy products that have been previously featured on Headfonics you can click here.

 It was entirely coincidental that I met HiBy Music at the Guangzhou Audio show in November 2017.
 I needed some R’n’R after visiting some factories and decided to wander upstairs where the HiBy booth was located.